 I've stuck my face in plenty of snow and was very glad never to see any cigarettes in there with me, so maybe the posters worked.
-I spotted this poster in the middle of Oodori, the street that famously holds the huge snow sculptures that you've probably seen (yes, including that Star Wars one).
+I spotted this poster in the middle of Oodori, the street that famously holds the huge snow sculptures that you've probably seen.
 Specifically, the posters covered the side of a smoking area that had been set up to separate smokers from the rest of the crowds.
 That raises the question… who is making these posters?

 Anti-Smoking or pro-Smoking Posters?